henningkerstan/thermostat-pi-dht/README.md

 ### 2.2 Library

-For using the standalone application it is best to install the package locally by running the following command
+For using the library in your own application install the package locally by running the following command

     sudo npm i thermostat-pi-dht